frozystaysfrozen/NO-POST-MORTEM/README.md

 - [ ] Color in the terminal
 - [ ] AIO/fans errors
 - [ ] Temperature in decimals
+- [ ] Put you into a freezer thats inhabited with eldritch horrors (for cooling purposes)

 ### 1.0.2 - Cursed stuff and cursed curse-meter regulations and more cursed randomness

 - [ ] A new shitload of cursed seeds
 - [ ] Random things that can happen to make the game less fair (e.g. the PSU exploding and ending your run if the voltage is too high)
 - [ ] Difficulty settings (probably)
+- [ ] Get you a girlfriend (which will never happen)

 ### 1.0.3 - Quality of Life, or Quantity of Death
 - [ ] RTC Fixing